superdurszlak/superdurszlak.github.io/_posts/2024-09-07-cloud-transformation-misconceptions.md

 In a nutshell, *Cloud Transformation* is an organization's strategic effort to adopt cloud computing for its external or internal operations and can be considered another stage of modernization, similar to and often following *Digital Transformation*.
 While, principally, such efforts should be taken with certain practical benefits in mind, it is not unheard of companies committing to *Cloud Transformation* simply to be perceived as modern and cutting-edge by the customers and/or shareholders.

+{% capture abstract %}
 For the sake of this case study, let us consider a company called Vanilla Solutions.
-It is already past its *Digital Transformation* phase, and is now exploring how it could leverage cloud computing and Internet of Things to build better products for their customers on top of a unified, company-wide cloud platform.
+It is already digitalized, and is now exploring how it could leverage cloud computing and Internet of Things to build better products for their customers on top of a unified, company-wide cloud platform.
 Vanilla Solutions hired me to contribute with my cloud experience in their R&D department.
+{% endcapture %}
+{% include case-study-context.html content=abstract %}

 ## Cloud as an opposite of on-premise